 - Neurotransmitter Normalization: Balances norepinephrine (arousal), serotonin (mood), and GABA (calming) naturally through improved nervous system function

-Clinical Validation: Anxiety Symptom Reduction
+Scientific Validation: Anxious Thoughts Symptom Reduction

 Neurobiological Changes:

-- Improved prefrontal-amygdala connectivity enhancing emotional regulation capacity
+- Improved prefrontal-amygdala connectivity, enhancing emotional regulation capacity.

-- Significantly enhances parasympathetic nervous system function with measurable changes in heart rate variability markers appearing within one hour (p=0.002)[5]
+- Significantly enhances parasympathetic nervous system function with measurable changes in heart rate variability markers appearing within one hour (p=0.002).

 Physical Symptom Improvement:

-- Reduced resting heart rate and decreased heart rate reactivity to stressors
+- Reduced resting heart rate and decreased heart rate reactivity to stressors.

-- Improved heart rate variability indicating better stress resilience and autonomic balance
+- Improved heart rate variability, indicating better stress resilience and autonomic balance.

-- Decreased physical tension and stress-related somatic symptoms
+- Decreased physical tension and stress-related somatic symptoms.

 Comorbid Symptom Improvements: